How NOT to Start a Recipe

 In American history, for the most part, recipes lived in cooks' heads.
 If anything was written down—a cup of milk, say—it meant a particular cup in a particular cook's kitchen.
 Procedures were passed down from mother to daughter and from cook to cook.

-Even the books of the day gave rather limited directions on how to do something, and measurements were not universal.
-Consider Martha Washington's recipe for her "Great Cake," copied here from George Washington's Mount Vernon Estates and Garden website:
+Even the books of the day gave somewhat limited directions on doing something, and measurements were not universal.
+For example, consider Martha Washington's recipe for her "Great Cake," copied here from George Washington's Mount Vernon Estates and Garden website:

 "Take 40 eggs and divide the whites from the yolks and beat them to a froth.
 Then work 4 pounds of butter to a cream and put the whites of eggs to it a Spoon full at a time till it is well work'd.
 Then put 4 pounds of sugar finely powdered to it in the same manner then put in the Yolks of eggs and 5 pounds of flour and 5 pounds of fruit.
 2 hours will bake it.
 Add to it half an ounce of mace and nutmeg half a pint of wine and some fresh brandy."

 It was not until Fannie Farmer wrote her The Boston Cooking-School Cookbook in 1896 that measurements began to be standardized.